Last Updated on

 7. Rectal Stimulation

-When none of the above remedies are giving relief to your little one, this remedy might offer some help.
+When none of the above remedies is giving relief to your little one, this remedy might offer some help.
 A little stimulation on the rectum using your finger, cotton swab or rectal thermometer is almost assured to cause bowel movement stimulus in the baby.
-Make sure you are gentle and can also lubricate the stimulant using Vaseline so that it doesn’t hurt the baby.

 When natural laxatives such as prune juice fail to work, you may need to consult the doctor before using over-the-counter purchased laxatives.
 Be wary that young babies can quickly get dehydrated, so these need to be administered under medical supervision only.